FILPAC - Software to Power your Politics

 Lists, lists, lists.

-Get a Voter Vault user name and password.
+Get a GOP Data Center user name and password.

 If you're running for the state legislature, you should be able to get a user name and password from your Republican caucus committee.
 Otherwise call your Republican county chairman.